I INTRODUCTION TO CLASS ACTIONS IN THE UNITED STATES

 Notice of class certification and opting out of the class

-Once the class is certified, absent class members – i.e., class members other than the named or lead plaintiff(s) who nonetheless fall within the definition of the certified class – must, in the case of a Rule 23(b)(3) class action, be given notice and provided with the opportunity to ‘request exclusion’ from the class (commonly referred to as ‘opting out’).44 Those individuals that opt out, normally by providing written notice in the manner prescribed by the court, will not be bound by final resolution of the class action, and may bring a separate case against the defendant based on the same underlying claim at some later date (subject to any applicable statute of limitations).45
+Once the class is certified, absent class members – namely, class members other than the named or lead plaintiffs who nonetheless fall within the definition of the certified class – must, in the case of a Rule 23(b)(3) class action, be given notice and provided with the opportunity to 'request exclusion' from the class (commonly referred to as 'opting out').42 Those individuals that opt out, normally by providing written notice in the manner prescribed by the court, will not be bound by final resolution of the class action, and may bring a separate case against the defendant based on the same underlying claim at some later date (subject to any applicable statute of limitations).43

-The type of notice required to be provided to class members following certification of a Rule 23(b)(3) class action is ‘the best notice that is practicable under the circumstances’, and where individuals can be identified ‘through reasonable effort’, individual (or actual) notice is required.48 Generally, regular mail is the preferred method of providing notice for individual notice.
-Notice is also often provided via publication (including in well-read newspapers and on the internet).
+The type of notice required to be provided to class members following certification of a Rule 23(b)(3) class action is 'the best notice that is practicable under the circumstances', and where individuals can be identified 'through reasonable effort', individual (or actual) notice is required.46 Notice may be provided by regular mail, electronic means or any 'other appropriate means'.47

 iv Litigation on behalf of the class